-120 The strain gauge and environmental measurements belong to one of the turbines at the edge of the Lillgrund offshore wind farm.
+The strain gauge and environmental measurements belong to one of the turbines at the edge of the Lillgrund offshore wind farm.
 Lillgrund wind farm is located about 10 km off the coast of Sweden in the Öresund region and consists of 48 Siemens SWT-2.3 93 wind turbines (total capacity of 110 MW).
 The turbines are arranged as shown in Fig. 2.
 The circles in Fig. 2 represent different turbines, and the red circle is the case study wind turbine, denoted as C08 (row c and column 8).
 We bin the wind directions around the case study wind turbine to roughly distinguish between different wake conditions.
-The binning facilitates assessing the performance of the Frandsen model and IEC NTM assumptions in characterizing turbulence in different 125 wake scenarios.
+The binning facilitates assessing the performance of the Frandsen model and IEC NTM assumptions in characterizing turbulence in different wake scenarios.
 The dashed lines in Fig. 2 show the bins.
 For the rest of the study, we refer to the wind direction bins as "wind bins" for simplicity.

-As Fig. 2 illustrates, wind bin 1 accounts for non-waked conditions.
-In wind bins 2, 3, and 7, the stream is mainly passing by a single turbine, with bin 3 representing a relatively long distance between the turbine generating the wake and the C08 wind turbine.
-Wind bin 5 is an intense condition, with the case study turbine being very deep in the row and a very short distance 130 between the closest wind turbine (4.3 times the rotor diameter).
-Bin 4 is a similar arrangement of a single row with a relatively long distance, and bin 6 is a mixed-waked flow condition.
-One should note that the binning and the corresponding conditions described are qualitative and are only used for general comparison.
+As illustrated in Fig. 2, wind bin 1 accounts for non-waked conditions.
+In wind bins 2, 3, and 7, the stream mainly passes by a single turbine, with bin 3 representing a relatively long distance between the turbine generating the wake and the